hashim222/coding-library-drf-api/README.md

 - ### Fixed Bugs

-  - In posts serializers, I encountered an issue where I was getting `PostSerializer object has no attribute get_is_owner` error, which turned out to be an indentation for the `get_is_owner` method.
+  - In posts serializers, I encountered an issue where I was getting `PostSerializer object has no attribute get_is_owner` error, which turned out to be an indentation issue for the `get_is_owner` method.

     ![get_is_owner bug image 1](static/readme-images/get_is_owner-bug-1.png)
     ![get_is_owner bug image 2](static/readme-images/get_is_owner-bug-2.png)